shans/line-layout/merged-model/README.md

 Can we give an API for computed values?
 Overhang needs the computed value of `fontSize`.

+GetComputedStyle during other phases than `segment` is a little tricky, because what these phases work on are segments rather than nodes.
+Text segments need to know which element it comes from anyway, it should be easy?

 ## Multiple Custom Layouts

 To handle multiple custom layouts,